JetBrains/Qodana/topics/qodana-dotnet-community.md

 * Upload inspection results to [Qodana Cloud](cloud-about.xml)

 %linter% provides inspections for the C, C++, C# and VB.NET programming languages.
-C and C++ inspections of %linter% are limited by projects containing `.sln` files.
+C and C++ inspections of %linter% are limited by projects containing `.sln` solution files or `.csproj` project files.

 ## Supported features